walsh-stephen-su/movie-project-glitch/README.md

 - Add a `disabled` attribute to buttons while their corresponding ajax request is still pending.
-- Show a loading animation instead of just text that says "loading..."
+- Show a loading animation instead of just text that says "loading...".
-- Use modals for the creating and editing movie forms
+- Use modals for the creating and editing movie forms.
-- Add a `genre` property to every movie
+- Add a `genre` property to every movie.
-- Allow users to sort the movies by rating, title, or genre (if you have it)
+- Allow users to sort the movies by rating, title, or genre (if you have it).
-- Allow users to search through the movies by rating, title, or genre (if you have it)
+- Allow users to search through the movies by rating, title, or genre (if you have it).
+- Use a free movie API like <a href="http://www.omdbapi.com" target="_blank">OMDB</a> to include extra info or render movie posters.

 ## Helpful Hints